cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 **Save the file** and exit it.

-Similarly, you can create a **wireless access point** (WAP) for *non-mesh* clients, and the instructions in the [**dumb access point** documentation](https://openwrt.org/docs/guide-user/network/wifi/dumbap) will work just fine because it uses a network that is bridged with our mesh--namely, the default `lan`.
+Similarly, you can create a **wireless access point** (WAP) for *non-mesh* clients, and the instructions in the [**dumb access point** documentation](https://openwrt.org/docs/guide-user/network/wifi/dumbap) will work just fine because it uses a network that is bridged with our mesh--namely, the original `lan`.
 To avoid confusion, make sure to use **a different SSID** for the WAP(s) than the `mesh_id` used for the mesh.
 In addition, use **a different radio** for the WAP(s) and set them to operate on **different channels**.
 If that is not possible, that is probably okay for most home users but keep in mind that node hoping will start affecting performance quite noticeably.

 (*Optional*.)
 To illustrate, let's create a simple 2.4GHz WAP for your home devices that will make use of the `default` network.
 This can be done by editing the `/etc/config/wireless` file as follows: